gitlabhq/gitlabhq/doc/development/performance.md

 piece of code is worth optimizing.
 The only two things you can do are:

-1. Think about what the code does, how it's used, how many times it's called and how much time is spent in it relative to the total execution time (e.g. the total time spent in a web request).
+1. Think about what the code does, how it's used, how many times it's called and how much time is spent in it relative to the total execution time (e.g., the total time spent in a web request).
 2. Ask others (preferably in the form of an issue).